looker-open-source/sdk-codegen/README.md

 Unlike some other OpenAPI code generators, the Looker SDK code generator **never** writes access information into SDK source code.
 All SDKs provided by Looker are designed to receive the credentials required to call API methods via a `readConfig()` method that returns a key/value collection, where `client_id` and `client_secret` are retrieved, and used only for the time it takes to complete a login for authentication token retrieval, then they are immediately discarded from memory.

-### Using the code generator

-If `yarn` is not installed, use [these instructions to install](https://yarnpkg.com/lang/en/docs/install/) it.

-After installing yarn, just run `yarn` from your terminal window/command line, and it will download or update all the packages required to run the code generator.
-The resources required to run the code generator are in [package.json](package.json).

 Invoke the SDK code generator with the command:

 ```sh